alessiop86/ptc-registration/README.md

 Use
 ============
-`python script.py` and it will generate one random account `python script.py -random N` the script will generate N random accounts `python script.py -mails` the script will generate N random accounts, using each of the line of emails.txt in the script folder as email address.
+* `python script.py`will generate one random account
+* `python script.py -random N` will generate N random accounts
+* `python script.py -mails` will generate N random accounts, using each of the line of emails.txt in the script folder as email address.